-I can’t stay in this marriage, because I’m miserable and that’s not what God wants for me.
-I’m leaving.
-I’ve been unhappy for too many years.
-God would never want me to be this unhappy for the rest of my life.
+I’m too miserable to stay in this marriage any longer.
+I know in my heart that’s not what God wants for me.
+So I’m leaving; I’ve been unhappy for too many years.
+God would never want me to be this unhappy for the rest of my life!

 Those are just a few of the statements we’ve heard from spouses, which causes them to feel it’s okay to leave their marriage to forge a new life.
 After all, “God wants me to be happy” …right?
 Well, yes and no. We have to look at the context of what their “happiness” costs on many different levels.